hkmoon/b2/python/docs/source/intro.rst

 ⛲️ Source code
 ---------------------------

-PyBertini is distributed with Bertini2, available at `its GitHub repo <https://github.com/bertiniteam/b2>`_.
+The Bertini 2 source code is available at `its GitHub repo <https://github.com/bertiniteam/b2>`_.

 The core is written in template-heavy C++, and is exposed to Python through Boost.Python.